ivario123/RnR/BORROW_CHECKER.md

 let a = &{2+3};
 ```

-is invalid.
+Is invalid.
 To borrow intermediate values, the system uses introduces new identifier in a separate pass by recursively introducing new identifiers for every right hand side of unary operators until the expression can be determined by a single unary operator on a single identifier.
 The above code would be represented as

 ```rust